 Design engineers pick components for topologies, those components have real-world vendor information available within the symbol.
 When the schematic goes into PCB layout, the PCB librarian already has the footprint and dimensional information ported from the schematic via the component symbol.
 Costing and sourcing information is available, in real-time, for your Purchasing and Supply Chain, allowing alternates early in the design cycle.

-If you find the idea of data management cumbersome and want to discuss more about how Altium Designer would be helpful for you, talk to an expert at Altium today.
+If you find the idea of data management cumbersome and want to discuss more about how Altium would be helpful for you, talk to an expert at Altium today.